aws-samples/aws-modernization-with-gitlab-hashicorp-gremlin/content/10_Create_Accounts/2_create_gitlab_account.md

 If you do not already have a Gitlab account, you can [register for a free 30 day trial](https://about.gitlab.com/free-trial/).

+{{% notice tip %}}
-Note: You can register for an account only if desired; the trial is for full GitLab features for 30 day.
+You can register for an account only if desired; the trial is for full GitLab features for 30 day.
 After 30 days, a trial will automatically transition to user account so there is no harm in trying out GitLab for free!
-The instructions below are for trial signup/
+The instructions below are for trial signup
+{{% /notice %}}

 ![Step 1](/images/getting_started/gitlab-homepage.png)